bikrish/hellojava/README.md

-hello world java file to test in jenkins
+hello world java file to test in jenkins.